sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ![dead process](img/dead-smiley.png)

+Note: That's it, Node is dead, not running anymore.

 ## If the process is a server: ![no response](img/no-response.png)
 <h2 style="position: relative; top: -70px"> x 100s??</h2>

-Note: This process might be a server handling many requests from many clients when it crashes.
-This is an even scarier type of downtime than the screen we saw
-before: for any given client, a single response fails -- so for a single server, this could be happening for 100s or 1000s of clients if the uncaught exception is handled poorly and the process crashes. **The question is**, how to recover from this and continue as well as possible?
+Note: An **even scarier** type of downtime than the screen we saw before: for any given client, a single response fails -- so for a server, this could be happening for 100s or 1000s of clients if the uncaught exception was **handled poorly** and the process crashed hard. **The question is**, how to recover from this and continue as well as possible?

 ## It starts with...